 Begin by reaching for a radiant finish primer, like the L’Oréal Paris Infallible Pro-Glow Lock Makeup Primer, for a long-wearing, luminous base.

-Next, reach for a glowing foundation.
+Next, pick up a glowing foundation.
 The L’Oréal Paris Infallible Pro-Glow Foundation is ideal for this look thanks to its dewy finish and medium coverage.

-Pale skin was huge in the ‘60s, so forego the bronzer and reach for a subtle peachy blush.
-Apply the L’Oréal Paris Paradise Enchanted Fruit-Scented Blush Makeup in Just Curious to the apples of your cheeks to finish the look!
+Natural-looking skin was huge in the ‘60s, so forego the bronzer and reach for a subtle peachy blush.
+Apply the L’Oréal Paris True Match Blush in Barely Blushing to the apples of your cheeks to finish the look!

 What would a ‘60s makeup round-up be without a doe-eyed makeup look?
 This iconic look is all about creating the illusion of innocent, wide eyes.